We may earn affiliate commissions for the recommended products. Learn more.

 NortonTotalAV

-While both providers have a lot of different and useful features, TotalAV falls shorter than Norton just by four – it doesn’t have a firewall, cloud backup, parental controls, and the secure crypto mining feature.
+While both providers have a lot of different and useful features, TotalAV falls behind Norton by just four – it doesn’t have a firewall, cloud backup, parental controls, and the secure crypto mining feature.
 While the usefulness of the latter could be argued, the rest of them are quite essential for a full-fledged antivirus program.

 Wrapping up